benzyx/blog/about.md

 permalink: /about/
 ---

-Ben (Yi Xiao) Zhang, 3rd year student at the University of Waterloo.
+Ben Zhang, 3rd year student at the University of Waterloo.

-Codes in his spare time.

-Eats a lot of expensive food.
+Fumbling his way through life.

-Raised in Toronto, lives in Waterloo, frequents San Francisco and the Bay Area.
+Raised in Toronto, living in Waterloo, frequents San Francisco and the Bay Area.